 “How a handful of tech companies control billions of minds everyday” July 26, 2017 — 17 minutes

-Never before in history have such a small number of designers – a handful of young, mostly men, living in the Bay Area of California, working at a handful of tech companies – had such a big impact on how a billion people around the world spend their time.
+Never before in history have such a small number of designers – a handful of young, mostly male engineers, living in the Bay Area of California, working at a handful of tech companies – had such a large influence on two billion people’s thoughts and choices.

 We check our phones more than 150 times per day.
 Knowledge workers spend a third of their day in email.
 Teenagers (aged 14-17) send 4,000 texts/month, or every six minutes awake.
 The more we live by our screens and spend time there, the more we live by their design choices.

 That’s a lot of power.
 Just like a city shapes the lives of its inhabitants, software shapes the lives of it users.
 Therefore software is a domain of great responsibility.

 - How do we make sure designers use the wisest moral operating system when making choices on our behalf?

 - How do they distinguish between what’s good for business and what’s good for society – or even navigate these situations clearly?

 - How do we align their design goals with our goals for how we want to live life?

 - How do they catch and minimize unintended negative social and behavioral externalities?

 - How do we hold designers accountable for their influence over people’s choices?